ms/buildtogether.tech/rules-newcomers/index.md

     <cite>Cohen2018</cite>.
 Large, well-established projects that incorporate
-    as non-profits are required to promulgate bylaws; smaller projects should have some explicit <span i="governance">governance</span> that explains who gets a say in what and how to become someone whose vote counts (<span x="important"/>).
+    as non-profits are required to promulgate bylaws; smaller projects should have some explicit <span i="governance">governance</span> that explains who gets a say in what and how to become someone whose vote counts (<a section="important"/>).

 4. Keep knowledge up to date and findable.
 :   A single project may use wikis, files in GitHub, shared Google Docs, old